nglendening/nglendening.github.io/_pages/cv.md

 Publications
 ======
+* **Coates, Matthew**.
+"Does it Harm Science to Suppress Dissenting Evidence?"
+Forthcoming in *Philosophy of Science*
 * Sherlock, Emma,  **Matthew Coates** and Csaba Csuzdi.
 "Modelling of climatic tolerances of three earthworm species; Satchellius mammalis, Lumbricus friendi and Lumbricus festivus using Maximum Entropy Modeling". *Opuscula Zoologica*.
 53(1): 51–65.
 2022

 Works in Progress
 ======
-* Does it Harm Science to Suppress Dissenting Evidence?
-[In Preperation]
+* Multilayer Networks and the Evolution of Risky Cooperation  [In Preperation]
-* Keynes, Wittgenstein, and Probability in the Tractatus [In Preperation]
+* Keynes, Wittgenstein, and Probability in the Tractatus [Under Review]

 Talks and Presentations
 ======
 **Refereed**
+* "Multilayer Networks and the Evolution of Risky Cooperation?”, Philosophy of Biology at the Mountains (POBAM) 2024.
+University of Utah, Salt Lake City, Utah.
+July 2024 [Forthcoming]
 * "Does it Harm Science to Suppress Dissenting Evidence?", Workshop on Computational Models in Social Epistemology.
 Bochum, Germany.
 December 2023
 * "Modelling Hiding Dissent in Journal Publications", 17th International Congress on Logic, Methodology and Philosophy of Science and Technology (CLMPST).
 Buenos Aires, Argentina.
 July 2023
 * "Modelling Hiding Dissent in Journal Publications".
 Poster at the Philosophy of Science Association (PSA).
 Pittsburgh, PA.
 November 2022.